brady-lab-rockefeller/conkat_seq/README.md

 Illumina amplicon sequencing data file(s) in FASTA format.

-### NOTE: The amplicon sequencing data file(s) must be demultiplexed or split into its corresponding barcoded number of well plate.
+### NOTE: The amplicon sequencing data file(s) must be demultiplexed or split into its corresponding barcoded numbers of well plate.

 #### Ex: If the sequencing was performed on a 384 well plate, the demultiplexed data will consist of 384 individual FASTA files representing each barcoded sample well in the plate.